-In addition to being nominated, candidates must be registered before accepting political donations or making payments for electoral expenditure.
-The last date for registration is 12 noon, Wednesday, 7 November 2018.
-If you registered as a candidate for a previous election, you must reapply to be registered for this by-election.
+Candidates must register with the NSW Electoral Commission before accepting political donations, or making payments for electoral expenditure.
+Registration closes at 12 noon on Wednesday, 16 January 2019.
+If you registered as a candidate for a previous election, you must reapply for this by-election.